jashdubal/stackoverflow-classification/README.md

 ## Model Design

-The following RNN architectures are implemented and compared:
+Two RNN architectures are implemented and compared:

-1. **LSTM Classifier**
-2. **GRU Classifier**
+1. **LSTM Classifier**: An LSTM-based RNN model to classify Stack Overflow post titles.
+2. **GRU Classifier**: A GRU-based RNN model to classify Stack Overflow post titles.

+Both models are defined using the PyTorch framework, with custom classes `LSTMClassifier` and `GRUClassifier`.

+## Training

+The training process is implemented using a custom `train_and_evaluate()` function.
+The training loop consists of the following steps:

+1. Set the model to training mode.
+2. Iterate over the training data in mini-batches.
+3. Perform forward pass.
+4. Calculate the loss using CrossEntropyLoss.
+5. Perform backpropagation to compute gradients.
+6. Update model parameters using Adam optimizer.

+## Hyperparameter Tuning

+Hyperparameter tuning can be performed using grid search or random search techniques.
+In this project, the hyperparameters of interest are the hidden dimension and dropout rate.
+By experimenting with different values for these hyperparameters, an optimal combination can be found that yields the best validation performance.

-## Results
+## Evaluation

-After training and evaluating both models, a comprehensive comparison of their performance is provided using the following metrics:
+The performance of the two RNN models are compared using the following metrics:

-- Receiver Operating Characteristic (ROC) curves
+### Receiver Operating Characteristic (ROC) curves
-- Area Under the Curve (AUC) values
-- Confusion matrices
+### Confusion matrices
-- Classification reports
+### Classification reports

-Hyperparameter tuning is performed to improve the performance of the selected model, and the updated model is re-evaluated using the same metrics.
+These visualizations help in understanding and comparing the performance of the LSTM and GRU models, which aids in selecting the best model for the task.

 ## Usage